Medicare Is Just Not Enough

 A Limited Income

-The majority of America’s seniors are poor.
-According to the report Income and Assets of Medicare Beneficiaries, 2016-2035 (by Kaiser Family Foundation), during 2016 half of all Medicare beneficiaries had an annual income of less than $26,200 and one-quarter had annual incomes below $15,250 and savings of less than $14,550.
+The majority of America’s seniors are income challenged.
+According to the report Income and Assets of Medicare Beneficiaries, 2016-2035 (by Kaiser Family Foundation), during 2016 half of all Medicare recipients had an annual income of less than $26,200 and one-quarter had annual incomes below $15,250 and savings of less than $14,550.

 CMS.gov, the Federal Medicare website, reports that there is a strong relationship between poverty and the health of older adults.
 “Among Medicare beneficiaries with incomes below the federal poverty level (a little more than $12,000 per year for a single person), 38.7% spend over one-fifth of their annual income on medical expenses.”